My wireless is not working yet. I'm assuming its because Network Controller is not installed yet.

 The drivers should work.

-Just a small check on the Service Manual, you have the 2 antenna cables in the correct place.
+Just a small check on the Service Manual,<ADMIN NOTE: Broken link has been removed from this post by Dell> you have the 2 antenna cables in the correct place.

 Did the card work in the other computer?
 Also tap Fn and F2 in case the wifi has been disabled, then retry the reinstall.